RustAudio/vst-rs/README.md

 # rust-vst2
 A library to help facilitate creating VST plugins in rust.

 This library is a work in progress and as such does not yet implement all opcodes.
-It is enough to create a basic VST plugins without an editor interface.
+It is enough to create basic VST plugins without an editor interface.

 ### TODO
   - Editor support